gvwilson/thirdbit/src/fiction/santas/index.md

 Captain Abacus finally turned and looked at him.
-"Your great-grandmother doesn't think that people like us should exist," she said levelly.
+"Your great-grandmother doesn't think that people like us should exist," she said.
-"I don't think I can change her mind about that, and I'd be surprised if you could either, so yes,
+"I don't think we can change her mind about that, so yes,
 I think I'd be more comfortable if I didn't have to tiptoe around her feelings, and I'm *sure* she'd rather not have to constantly be biting her tongue."